I was preparing to deploy to Iraq when the thought bubbled up, seemingly out of nowhere.

 This first appeared in The Havok Journal on June 18, 2024.

-Mike Warnock is the editor-in-chief of The Havok Journal and a retired U.S. Army Major and Air Force veteran with 20 years of active service across both branches.
-During his career, he led surgical teams as an Operating Room Officer-in-Charge at the hospital, medical center, and combat-support levels, later serving in senior clinical, administrative, and inspector general roles before retiring in 2019.
-Over his 23-year civilian and military nursing career, he deployed to Guam and twice to Iraq, leading surgical and clinical teams in both peacetime and combat environments.
-He holds a B.S. in Nursing from the University of North Carolina at Charlotte and an M.A. in Military History from Norwich University.
+Mike Warnock is the editor-in-chief of The Havok Journal and a retired U.S. Army major and Air Force veteran.
+He served 20 years on active duty across both branches, led surgical teams as an operating room officer-in-charge, later held clinical, administrative, and inspector general roles, and retired in 2019.
+A nurse with 23 years of combined civilian and military experience, including two Iraq deployments, he writes from a grounded perspective shaped by military service, medicine, war, and family.
+He holds a bachelor’s degree in nursing from the University of North Carolina at Charlotte and a master’s degree in military history from Norwich University.

 As the Voice of the Veteran Community, The Havok Journal seeks to publish a variety of perspectives on a number of sensitive subjects.
 Unless specifically noted otherwise, nothing we publish is an official point of view of The Havok Journal or any part of the U.S. government.